inmyth/mmm-java/README.md

 - OEs' PreviousTxnID are not the same as OC's hash
 - Ignore OC's with other's account.
 It might consume our order.
 - If order is not fully matched then autobridge tx will produce extra tx to sell or buy bridge currency (XRP).
 - Rate = sum of all principal quantities / sum of all principal's counter quantities.

+tecUNFUNDED_OFFER
+- happens on non-XRP currency
+- happens when the balance is 0

 Summary
 - Sequence increases when we have OrderCreate, not necessarily OrderCreated